WanliYoung/Revisit-Editing-Evaluation/README.md

   python edit_cf_zsre.py
   ```

-- You can set `sequential_edit=True` in these two files to perform sequential editing
+- You can set `sequential_edit=True` in these two files to perform sequential editing, i.e., sample-wise sequential editing — editing one sample at a time continuously.

   ```python
   metrics, edited_model, _ = editor.edit(